 Does Not Commute

 Time travel weirdness meets the morning rush hour in Does Not Commute.
 You get a short story about a character, and guide their car to the right road.
 Easy!
 Only the next character's car must be dealt with while avoiding the previous one.
 And the next.
 Before long, you're a dozen cars in and weaving about like a lunatic, desperately trying to avoid a pile-up.
 For free, you get the entire game, but with the snag that you must always start from scratch, rather than being able to use checkpoints that appear after each zone.
-(You can unlock these for a one-off payment of $2.99/£2.29.)
+(You can unlock these for a one-off payment of $2.99/£2.99/AU$4.49.)